The State Bar of California

 How does the bar communicate with the public?

-To keep the public informed about the bar, the legal profession and substantive developments in the law, the bar’s Office of Communications and Information Services issues e-briefs and news releases and assists reporters who want to learn more about State Bar issues and programs.
+To keep the public informed about the bar, the legal profession and substantive developments in the law, the bar’s Office of Communications issues news releases and assists reporters who want to learn more about State Bar issues and programs.

 How do I obtain information about lawyers?